What is Gluten Free?

 Summary

-At The GF Lolly Co., for a product to be labelled 'GF*', it is either made with gluten free ingredients, and does not mention any cross-contamination or the manufacturer was able to provide us with the result (in parts per million) when they've tested their products for gluten.
-The results are typically given to us as '< 20ppm', '< 10ppm', '< 5ppm', '< 3ppm', '< 2.5ppm'.
+At The GF Lolly Co., for a product to be labelled 'GF', it is either made with gluten free ingredients, and does not mention any cross-contamination or the manufacturer was able to confirm if they have tested, or how cross-contamination is prevented in the manufacturing process.

-The above information (ingredients and/or gluten test result) is available in the description box of each product, including the 'Pick n Mix' lollies.
+The above information (ingredients and/or gluten test result) is available in the description box of each product.

 If you have any questions regarding gluten free ingredients, please contact the owner (Nadine) at info@thegflollyco.com.au